 The private tour will start from Thessaloniki towards Philippi, named after King Philip II of Macedonia.

-Close to Philippi, you will visit Kavala, the ancient city known as Neapolis, where St Paul arrived, setting foot to Europe.
+Close to Philippi, you will visit Kavala, the ancient city known as Neapolis, where St Paul arrived, setting foot in Europe.
 Kavala is also a lovely city, with numerous sites of immense importance that you will have time to visit.

 Overnight in Kavala.